maxxiimo/the-front-end-manifesto/information-architecting.md

 #### Inspiration

-In addition to reviewing competitor sites or similar services to help generate ideas, the following sites might also inspire or provide you with best practices/design patterns:
+In addition to reviewing competitor sites or similar services to help generate ideas, the following sites may also inspire or provide you with best practices/design patterns:

 [Awwwards][]